Zach McKinstry Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the fourth-ranked team ERA among all MLB pitching staffs (3.78).
+- The Guardians have a 3.78 team ERA that ranks third among all MLB pitching staffs.

-- Guardians pitchers combine to give up the second-fewest home runs in baseball (124 total, one per game).
+- The Guardians give up the second-fewest home runs in baseball (126 total, one per game).

-- Bibee will try to claim his 10th win when he gets the start for the Guardians, his 20th of the season.
-He is 9-2 with a 2.90 ERA and 106 strikeouts through 108 2/3 innings pitched.
+- Allen (6-5) takes the mound for the Guardians in his 19th start of the season.
+He's put together a 3.33 ERA in 97 1/3 innings pitched, with 95 strikeouts.

-- The righty's last time out was on Sunday against the Tampa Bay Rays, when he threw seven innings, surrendering two earned runs while giving up seven hits.
+- In his last time out on Tuesday against the Cincinnati Reds, the left-hander tossed six scoreless innings while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.